When

 JPN & IDN

-A playfully eccentric, pulsating mass of precarious polyrhythms and DIY drones, Takkak Takkak is a brand new project from prolific Berlin-based Japanese producer Shigeru Ishihara (aka DJ Scotch Egg) and Vilnius-based Indonesian composer and instrument builder Mo’ong Santoso Pribadi, best known as one half of Raja Kirik.
-The duo find common ground in their borderless enthusiasm for tempo-fluxed rhythms - hence their tongue-in-cheek, onomatopoeic moniker.
-Hacking contemporary and traditional musical forms, Takkak Takkak fuses eardrum-piercing club music, hypnotic gamelan patterns, xenharmonic chimes and howling vocals, to create an uttelry singular vortex of sound.
+A playfully eccentric, pulsating mass of polyrhythms and DIY drone, Takkak Takkak is a new collaboration from prolific Berlin-based Japanese producer Shigeru Ishihara (DJ Scotch Egg) and Vilnius-based Indonesian composer and instrument builder Mo’ong Santoso Pribadi (Raja Kirik).
+Built on a shared appetite for unstable tempos and unruly textures, Takkak Takkak fuses eardrum-piercing club music, hypnotic gamelan patterns, xenharmonic chimes and howling vocals to create an utterly singular vortex of sound.
 Tryp plays host to the duo’s psychoactive A/V show, featuring visuals by visionary Singaporean VJ Brandon Tay.

 Jannah Quill x House of Vnholy